MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-arc-servers-connectivity.md

 Consider the following network design considerations for Azure Arc-enabled servers.

 - **Define the agent's connectivity method:** Review your existing infrastructure and security requirements.
 Decide how the connected machine agent should [communicate with Azure](/azure/azure-arc/servers/network-requirements) from your on-premises network or other cloud provider.
 This connection can go directly over the internet, through a proxy server, or you can [implement Azure Private Link](/azure/azure-arc/servers/private-link-security) for a private connection.
+At the Azure end over the internet, you can also use a (currently public preview) feature called [Azure Arc Gateway](https://learn.microsoft.com/en-us/azure/azure-arc/servers/arc-gateway), which helps to reduce the the overall number of endpoints that the proxy needs to allow.

 - **Manage access to Azure service tags:** Create an automated process to keep the firewall and proxy network rules updated according to the [connected machine agent network requirements](/azure/azure-arc/servers/network-requirements).
 - **Secure your network connectivity to Azure Arc:** Configure the machine operating system to use Transport Layer Security (TLS) version 1.2.
 We don't recommend older versions because of known vulnerabilities.